|Written by Paul D. Race for Family Garden Trains(tm)|

 This helps to keep the track from becoming uneven even if the decking boards warp in years to come.
 It also lets me put an inch and a half of dirt right up to the edge of the roadbed.
 Believe it or not, that will support a lot of low-profile sedums in Ohio, if they get a chance to root.

-Our "Simple Raised Roadbed" article includes instructions and templates for cutting the pieces shown.
+Our "Simple Wooden Roadbed" article includes instructions and templates for cutting the pieces shown.

 Ballast, more dirt and plants to come . . . .